 “Commuters reported a significantly more positive commute when they connected with a stranger than sat in solitude.”

 — 2014 Study, “Mistakenly Seeking Solitude”, Nicholas Epley and Juliana Schroeder, University of Chicago

 Supporting Run Talk Run

-A minimum of £2 from every badge sale goes to Run Talk Run, a global mental health support community organising daily runs around the globe.
+£2 from every badge sold online and 50p from every badge sold at John Lewis goes to Run Talk Run, a global mental health support community organising daily runs around the globe.